Food Act 2014

 Most food businesses will be checked periodically (by a verifier) to ensure they are operating safely.

-Under the Food Act 2014, food safety officers from the Ministry for Primary Industries and local authorities have been given more effective tools for protecting consumers from:
+Under the Food Act 2014, food safety officers from the Ministry for Primary Industries and local authorities have tools to protect consumers from:

 - unsafe food